An Introduction to the Discharging Method via Graph Coloring: Introduction

-Many results about coloring or structure of planar graphs (or planar graphs with large girth) have been proved by discharging.
+Discharging has been used to prove many results on coloring or structure of planar graphs (or planar graphs with large girth).
 Euler's Formula implies that (every subgraph of) a planar graph with girth at least $g$ has average degree less than $\FR {2g}{g-2}$.
-Many results proved for planar graphs with girth at least $g$ in fact hold whenever $\Mad(G)< \FR{2g}{g-2}$, regardless of planarity, often with the same proof by discharging.
-Others, such as those in Section~\ref{secplanar}, truly depend on the planarity of the graph by using also the sparseness of the planar dual, assigning charge to both the faces and the vertices.
-In Sections~\ref{secplanar} and \ref{seclight} we use discharging to prove (known) partial results toward various open problems about planar graphs.
+Some results on such graphs in fact hold whenever $\Mad(G)< \FR{2g}{g-2}$, regardless of planarity, often with the same proof by discharging.
+Others, as discussed in Section~\ref{secplanar}, truly need planarity and may assign charge to both the faces and the vertices (the dual graph is also sparse).
+This is the basic reason why discharging is so useful for planar graphs.
+Subsequent sections will discuss additional techniques of discharging, especially with examples from ``list coloring''.

-In Section~\ref{secrestrict}, we present discharging results on several variations of coloring.
-We consider colorings satisfying stronger requirements (acyclic coloring, star coloring, and linear coloring) and weaker requirements (``improper'' colorings).
-In Section~\ref{secmisc}, we briefly mention other problems in which discharging has been used.
+Finally, we note that in addition to its usefulness as a proof technique, the discharging method also has algorithmic implications, often yielding fast constructive algorithms for good colorings or embeddings.
+Iterative application of the structure theorem yields reductions to smaller graphs.
+After a good coloring of a base graph is found, the intermediate graphs receive good colorings using the reducibility arguments, until the original graph is restored and its coloring obtained (see Section~6 of~\cite{CK}).